An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Conclusion

-Finally, a satisfactory theory of the role of Galactic-scale events in planet formation and survivability requires making the connection between the spatial scales of these two seemingly disparate processes.
+We have focused in this manuscript about the \textit{timing} of the effect required, rather than a particular mechanism.
+We center our discussion upon the ways that galactic processes could potentially drive planet formation on the right timescales, but as yet, we cannot distinguish between a process that enhances recent planet formation, versus one that mimics the same trend by progressively carving away at older planetary systems.
+A satisfactory theory of the role of Galactic-scale events in planet formation and survivability requires making the connection between the spatial scales of these two seemingly disparate processes.
 Specifically, it is important to pose one or more plausible physical mechanisms for directly affecting either the planet formation stage or the ability of mature planetary systems to keep hold of their planets.
 There are major conceptual challenges in connecting the spatially and temporally extended processes relevant to the Galaxy on Gyr timescales to the smaller-scale physics of planet assembly and evolution.
 However, the canonical picture of local metal enrichment as the only galactic-planetary connective tissue cannot fully explain planet demographics in the \textit{Gaia} era.
 The puzzles of why thin/thick disk planet populations differ \citep{adibekyan_chemical_2012, adibekyan_compositional_2021, bashi_exoplanets_2022, hallatt_formation_2025, boettner_exoplanets_2024}, whether and how common kinematics drive patterns in planet demographics \citep{winter_stellar_2020, rampalli_disentangling_2025, yang_planets_2023, mustill_hot_2022, kruijssen_not_2021, kruijssen_bridging_2020, blaylock-squibbs_no_2024}, and whether and how planetary systems evolve over Gyr in isolation or in response to external perturbations \citep{kaib_planetary_2013, pu_spacing_2015, sayeed_exoplanet_2025, chen_planets_2021, miyazaki_evidence_2023, rodet_correlation_2021} merit a larger-scale contextual discussion.
 Continued observational and simulation studies connecting GCE and Galactic dynamics to giant molecular cloud (GMC) and ISM dynamics, and then connecting GMCs and the ISM to protoplanetary disks, will enable stronger statements about the role of the Galactic context in exoplanet demographics.